Image or clone your hard drives for free with the help of one of these reliable tools.

 It's inevitable: At some point you're going to need to recover from a disaster.
 You'll have a hard drive fail and either you'll lose valuable data or the machine will refuse to boot.
-When this occurs, if you happen to have a cloned image, the task will be far easier.
-But many budgets don't include the cost of some of the pricier cloning tools, like Acronis Backup and Restore.
+When this occurs, if you happen to have a disk image, the task will be far easier.
+But many budgets don't include the cost of some of the pricier disk imaging software, like Acronis Backup and Restore.
 When you don't have the budget, what do you do?
-If you're lucky, you have access to one of the following free applications, all of which do an admirable job of cloning disks.
+If you're lucky, you have access to one of these free applications, all of which do an admirable job of cloning a hard drive.

 Some of these apps are more powerful than others.
 While some will do a-bit-for-bit copy, others create a full ISO of your running system.
 Some are Windows specific and others don't care what operating system you're running.
 In the end, what's important is that you use the tool that best suits your skills and needs.

-Clonezilla (Figure A) is one of my favorite cloning tools.
+Clonezilla is one of my favorite cloning tools.
 This particular take on the cloning process is more like a bootable Linux distribution that can do bit-by-bit copying, and it supports a ton of file systems (including FAT32, NTFS, HFS+, UFS, NetBSD, OpenBSD, xfs, jfs, btrfs, f2fs, nilfs2 and even LVM2).
 There's an unattended mode and multicast support built-in, as well as the ability to reinstall the Grub bootloader.
 Clonezilla might be the single most powerful disk copy tool available that doesn't have a price tag.
 And if you're looking to clone multiple machines quickly, Clonezilla SE can clone 40 machines at once.
 Clonezilla does use a curses-based interface, so some might find it a bit challenging at first.

-Macrium Reflect Free Edition (Figure B) touts itself as one of the fastest disk cloning utilities available.
+Macrium Reflect Free Edition touts itself as one of the fastest disk cloning utilities available.
 This hard drive cloning software supports only Windows file systems, but it does it quite well and has a fairly straightforward user interface.
 This software does disk imaging and disk cloning, allows you to access images from the file manager, creates a Linux rescue CD, and is compatible with Windows.
 The Macrium free edition is also capable of creating differential images, do direct-disk cloning, boot backups into a Hyper-V virtual machine, run scheduled backups, do bare-metal restores and can even encrypt backups.